vitaly-t/vparse/README.md

 ## Features

-Passing into `parseVersion` a non-string value will throw an error.

 The parser supports the following syntax:

 * Skipping numbers, i.e. `.1..4`
 * An empty string is the same as `0.0.0.0`

+Passing in a non-string value will throw an error.